 However, there are some open issues that worth to be further investigated, for example:

-TR 26.905 primarily addresses the DASH-based streaming solution, it falls short of meeting the demands of 3D RTC.
-Real-time transport protocols like RTP and RTCP, or emerging QUIC-based content distribution protocols such as Media over QUIC, could potentially offer viable solutions.

 In TR 26.905, stereoscopic 3D frames were addressed as the primary format for 3D video content.
-However, this approach typically result in reduction in resolution (half of the respective original resolution) or double the frame rate of the original video, and it does not support viewpoint adjustment or additional viewpoint generation in the receiver-side.
-Therefore, other potential 3D video content formats should also be studied to address these limitations.
+However, this approach typically result in reduction in resolutionor double the frame rate of the original video, and it does not support viewpoint adjustment or additional viewpoint generation in the receiver-side.
+Therefore, other potential beyond 2D video content formats should also be studied to address these limitations.

-3GPP services extension to support 3D-related features, involves 2D-to-3D conversion, conversational services and specific mobile 3D video adaptations to the bitrate variation.

-Communication and networking solutions need to be investigated for satisfying the delay and data rate requirements of 3D real-time transmission.
+3GPP services extension (e.g., 2D-to-beyond 2D conversion) to support beyond 2D video-related features,.

 In Release 16 to 18, in TR 26.918 and TR 26.928, 3D video formats have been investigated for AR and VR services.
 It targets the support of immersive formats for 3DoF+ and 6DOF.
 However, the focus was on split rendering and low capability AR devices.
-These formats may need to be considered in a) for AR and VR separately, b) for various targeted services and device types, c) for uplink and downlink, d) in non-split rendering frameworks e) possibly in other scenario such as split rendering, messaging, etc.

-However, additional information and supporting transport protocols for these formats needs to be considered.
+These formats may need to be considered in a) for AR and VR separately, b) for various targeted services and device types, c) for uplink and downlink, d) in non-split rendering frameworks e) However, additional information and supporting transport protocols for these formats needs to be considered.

-Currently, in Release-18 3GPP SA WG 4 is working on the Evaluation of new HEVC coding tools (FS_HEVC Profiles, TR 26.966), with the anticipation of offering HEVC-based solutions for the delivery of 3D video content.
+Currently, in Release-18 3GPP SA WG 4 is working on the Evaluation of new HEVC coding tools (FS_HEVC Profiles, TR 26.966), with the anticipation of offering HEVC-based solutions for the delivery of stereoscopic 3D video content.
 However, AVC or other codec solutions may also serve the requirements of 3D Video-related services.

 4 Objective